heisenbuug/minimal-mistakes-jekyll/_posts/2018-02-26-search-exercises.md

     pretending that every piece is unique.)

-**3.20** Implement two versions of the function for the 8-puzzle: one that copies and edits the data structure for the parent node $s$ and one that modifies the parent state directly (undoing the modifications as needed).
+**3.20** Implement two versions of the function for the 8-puzzle: one that copies and edits the data structure for the parent node $$s$$ and one that modifies the parent state directly (undoing the modifications as needed).
 Write versions of iterative deepening depth-first search that use these functions and compare their performance.